 Right of use assets include premises that the Group has leased.
-The lease term ranges between 2 to 5 years (2018: 2 to 5 years).
+The lease term ranges between 2 to 5 years (2019: 2 to 5 years).

-Leases amounting to AED 1.8 million (2018: Nil) expired/amended in the current financial year.
+Leases amounting to AED 1.1 million (2019: 1.8 million) expired/amended in the current financial year.
 New leases for identical underlying assets replaced the expired/pre-amended contracts.
-This resulted in adjustment to right-of use assets of AED 0.4 million in 2019.
+This resulted in adjustment to right-of use assets of AED 1.3 million (2019: AED 0.4 million).
 Details of sensitivity of depreciation expense of right of use assets to changes in discount rate are provided in note 22.2.